SandsDX

 By Page Sands ·

 TAM (Total Addressable Market) represents maximum theoretical revenue if every possible buyer purchased your product.
-Most Series A pitch decks calculate TAM using top-down industry reports, producing inflated numbers disconnected from reality.
+Most Series A pitch decks calculate TAM using top-down industry reports.
+Those numbers look great on slides and mean almost nothing for GTM planning.

 (Number of potential companies fitting your solution) x (Annual contract value) = TAM